Exploring Tenerife: The Amazing Taganana to El Bailadero Hike

 Are you looking for a hike in Tenerife with some impressive views?
 The moderate and relatively short hike from Taganana to El Bailadero will reward you with some pretty cool views of the lovely village, the ocean, and the lush greenery of northern Tenerife.

 This page contains affiliate links.
-If you buy through these links I may receive a small commission, with no additional cost to you.
-I only recommend products or services I tried or I find useful and reliable.
+If you buy through these links, I may receive a small commission, at no additional cost to you.
+I only recommend products or services I have tried and/or find useful and reliable.

-The beautiful village of Taganana is a place you shouldn’t miss in Tenerife.
-But if you want to add a bit of a workout to your visit, I recommend doing the Taganana to El Bailadero hike for some great views of Taganana from above and a little cardio exercise.
 Mirador El Bailadero also has some great views, but they are not as impressive as the ones you’ll get to see throughout the hike.
 So, if you’re thinking about skipping the hike and driving to the viewpoint, I would recommend reconsidering.
-That is, of course, if you are able to do the hike.
+That is, of course, if you can do the hike.

 View of the Taganana Valley